 Yosemite weather is usually mild in spring, with occasional rain or late-season snow.
 There's more information about highs, lows and rainfall on the Yosemite weather page.
 River water levels, wildflower status and road closures are on the check the National Park Service website.

 Spring is also a good time to visit Yosemite, you're on a tight budget.
 Entry fees are waived Yosemite National Park and in more than 100 other parks nationwide during the annual National Parks Week (held in April).
-Get more information at the National Parks Week website.
-Entry is also free on selected other days that vary by year.
 You'll find the current year's list here.

 On the downside, Glacier Point and Tioga Pass close because of winter snow and remain closed until May or later in most years.